gaimerI/gaimeri.github.io/bflat.md

 )
 ```

-All functions either take zero, one or two arguments.
+All built-in functions take a strict number of arguments.
 For longer operations, please chain them, or better yet, create functions.

 ```
 (print